Missing in action: World War I

 The phenomenon of MIAs became particularly notable during World War I, where the mechanized nature of modern warfare meant that a single battle could cause astounding numbers of casualties.
-For example, in 1916 over 300,000 Allied and German combatants were killed in the Battle of the Somme.
+For example, in 1916, over 300,000 Allied and German combatants were killed in the Battle of the Somme.
 A total of 19,240 British and Commonwealth combatants were killed in action or died of wounds on the first day of that battle alone.
-It is therefore not surprising that the Thiepval Memorial to the Missing of the Somme in France bears the names of 72,090 British and Commonwealth combatants, all of whom went missing in action during the Battle of the Somme, were never found and who have no known grave.
+It is therefore not surprising that the Thiepval Memorial to the Missing of the Somme in France bears the names of 72,090 British and Commonwealth combatants, all of whom went missing in action during the Battle of the Somme, were never found, and have no known grave.
 Similarly, the Menin Gate memorial in Belgium commemorates 54,896 missing Allied combatants who are known to have been killed in the Ypres Salient.
 The Douaumont ossuary, meanwhile, contains 130,000 unidentifiable sets of French and German remains from the Battle of Verdun.

 Even in the 21st century, the remains of missing combatants are recovered from the former battlefields of the Western Front every year.
 These discoveries happen regularly, often during the course of agricultural work or construction projects.
 Typically, the remains of one or several men are found at a time.
-However, occasionally the numbers recovered are much larger e.g. the mass grave at Fromelles (excavated in 2009) which contained the skeletal remains of no less than 250 Allied soldiers.
+However, occasionally the numbers recovered are much larger, such as the mass grave at Fromelles (excavated in 2009), which contained the skeletal remains of no less than 250 Allied soldiers.
 Another example is the excavation which took place at Carspach (Alsace region of France) in early 2012, which uncovered the remains of 21 German soldiers, lost in an underground shelter since 1918, after being buried by a large-calibre British artillery shell.
 Regardless, efforts are made to identify any remains found via a thorough forensic examination.
 If this is achieved, attempts are made to trace any living relatives.
 However, it is frequently impossible to identify the remains, other than to establish some basic details of the unit they served with.
 In the case of British and Commonwealth MIAs, the headstone is inscribed with the maximum amount of information that is known about the person.
 Typically, such information is deduced from metallic objects such as brass buttons and shoulder flashes bearing regimental/unit insignia found on the body.
 As a result, headstones are inscribed with such information as "A Soldier of The Cameronians" or "An Australian Corporal" etc. Where nothing is known other than the soldier's national allegiance, the headstone is inscribed "A Soldier of The Great War".
 The term "Sailor" or "Airman" can be substituted, as appropriate.